Update for all investors

 How will it affect your investments with us?

-We have made significant progress in identifying and addressing our clients’ investment exposure to IBORs and have an established governance structure around our transition activity.
-We are also working in partnership with our parent company Legal & General Group PLC, who have established thorough and strong governance with a central co-ordination oversight, supported by divisional delivery.
+LGIM has identified and addressed our clients’ investment exposure to IBORs in CHF, EUR and GBP with an established governance structure around our transition activity.
+We have also been working in partnership with our parent company Legal & General Group PLC, who have established thorough and strong governance with a central co-ordination oversight, supported by divisional delivery.

 What are the risks?